filerjs/filer/README.md

 ```

 The `FileSystemShell` can take an optional `options` object.
 The `options` object
 can include `env`, which is a set of environment variables.
-Currently support variables
+Currently supported variables
 include `TMP` (the path to the temporary directory), and `PATH` (the list of known paths):

 ```javascript